dalehamel/mctop-tool-example/docs/00400-memcached-dtrace.md

       fixed in a future bpftrace / bcc release.
 [^9]: on a production instance, I had to further modify the dtrace setup in
       order to disable semaphores, see https://github.com/iovisor/bcc/issues/2230
+[^16]: These entries correspond to the data read from `readelf --notes`
+      elsewhere in this report, as that is where these entries are read from.